-Electrostatic discharge (ESD) can damage your system board, processor, disk drives, add-in boards, and other components.
-Perform the upgrade instruction procedures described at an ESD workstation only.
+Electrostatic discharge (ESD) can damage your board, processor, disk drives, add-in boards, and other components.
+Perform installation procedures at an ESD workstation only.
 If such a station is not available, you can provide some ESD protection by wearing an antistatic wrist strap and attaching it to a metal part of the system chassis.
 If a wrist strap is unavailable, establish and maintain contact with the system chassis throughout any procedures requiring ESD protection.